 The Bank has a non-discriminatory policy on recruitment.
 Applications would always be welcomed from suitably qualified disabled persons and are reviewed strictly on qualification.
-The Bank's policy is that the highest qualified and most experienced persons are recruited for appropriate job levels irrespective of an applicant's state of origin, ethnicity, religion or physical iii Employee training and Development
+The Bank's policy is that the highest qualified and most experienced persons are recruited for appropriate job levels irrespective of an applicant's state of origin, ethnicity, religion or physical condition.

-Health, safety and welfare of employees
+ii Health, safety and welfare of employees